cmap/psp/README.md

   5. We will now create an environment with conda that will allow us to use PSP.
 Type the following in your Terminal:

   ```
-  conda create --name psp python=2 numpy scipy pandas pytables
+  conda create --name psp_env python=2 numpy scipy pandas pytables
   ```

-  'psp' will be the name of your conda environment, and the things after it are the packages that you want that environment to contain.
+  'psp_env' will be the name of your conda environment, and the things after it are the packages that you want that environment to contain.
+Note that we are using python2, rather than python3.
 Click 'yes' through the various installation steps.

-  6. To activate your environment, type `source activate psp`, or if you are on a Windows computer, `activate psp`.
-You should now see `[psp]` or `(psp)` prepended to the start of your command prompt.
+  6. To activate your environment, type `source activate psp_env`, or if you are on a Windows computer, `activate psp_env`.
+You should now see `[psp_env]` or `(psp_env)` prepended to the start of your command prompt.
 For example:

   ```
-  (psp) /Users/lev/code/proteomics-signature-pipeline $
+  (psp_env) /Users/lev/code/proteomics-signature-pipeline $
   ```

   7. Finally, we will run one more script to make our environment aware of the contents of the PSP repository that we cloned.
 Make sure you are in the directory where you cloned your repository, and then type: